apache/crunch/README.md

 expected size of different PCollections to optimize this processing.
 * The Crunch optimizer does not yet merge different groupByKey operations that run over the same input data into a single MapReduce job.
 Implementing this optimization will provide a major performance benefit for a number of problems.
-* We would like to be able to "materialize" a PCollection into an in-memory Collection on the client.
-This can be done now, but it requires work by the client.